kamariana/ux-nano-degree/ux-research/fare.md

 3. Do you know that a fare handout exist that list out all the fares from one locality to the other within the country?

    ​	a.
 Yes
    ​	b.
-No
+No (screen out)

 4. How often do you use the public transport?

    ​	a.
 Everyday
    ​	c.
-5 times in a week​
+5 times in a week
-   ​	e. once a week
+   ​	e. once a week (screen out)

 ### Script